dataeducator/BreastCancerVisualization/README.md

 **Web Application (Work in Progress):**

-The app can be accessed here [[https://the-mmc-mammo.streamlit.app/](https://the-mmc-mammo-insight.streamlit.app/)]
+The app can be accessed here [The MMC Mammo Insight Tool](https://the-mmc-mammo-insight.streamlit.app/)
 ---

 ## Recommendations